-Lots of popular version control systems are traditional client-server model based [9], even though some version control systems were built with the distributed approach, like Git, however, it is very complicated for small group and individual projects to use, due to it is hard to understand and use for non-experience users [10].
-To set up a traditional version control system, it requires sets up three parts which will be configured to work together: centralised server runs server side software, client(s) runs client side software and reliable network connections between server and client(s).
-Server stores every versions/commits of each files, client(s) stores a copy of latest version of project files and allow user working and changing it for future commit [1] [11] [12].
-Network connection is a very important component in version control system, because it connects server and client(s) for both of them can be synchronised to latest status and keep files up-to-date.
+Lots of popular version control systems are traditional client-server model based [9].
+Even though some version control systems were built using the distributed approach, like Git, it is very complicated for small group and individual projects to use, due to it being hard to understand and use for non-experienced users [10].
+To set up a traditional version control system, requires setting up three parts, which will be configured to work together: a centralised server to run the server side software, a client(s) to run the client side software and reliable network connections between server and client(s).
+The server stores all versions/commits of each file, the client(s) stores a copy of the latest version of project files and allows users to work on and change it for future commit [1] [11] [12].
+Network connection is a very important component in a version control system, because it connects server and client(s) so that both of them can be synchronised to the latest status and keep files up-to-date.

-In normal way of doing a project in a version control system, users as clients usually sign in by client side software to the repository of the project in version control server, download (update) latest version of copy of all files related to the project from server to their own computer, and work for the files.
+In the normal way of doing a project in a version control system, using client side software users, as clients, usually sign in to the repository of the project on the version control server, download (update) the latest version of the copy of all files related to the project from the server to their own computer and then work on the files.

-The users may have arrangement in advance to avoid possible overlap working in same files, at least in same class of a programming project or same paragraph of a documentation writing project, because the existing merge algorithm in the most version control systems could not combine overlapped work in different commits without conflicts faultlessly.
+The users may have arranged in advance to avoid possible overlap work on the same files, at least in the same class of a programming project or the same paragraph of a documentation writing project, because the existing merge algorithm in most version control systems could not combine overlapped work in different commits without conflicts.

-When a user finished a milestone of working in his/her files, he/she needs to re-log in by client software into project repository in the server, commits all the working he/she did to the server.
-After commit, a new version code will be generated.
-When other users as clients tried to download/update the project, if newer version of files on the server has been detected after compared to the local version, the files in the client side would be updated to the latest version [1] [13].
+When a user completes a milestone in his/her files, he/she needs to re-log in via client software into the project repository in the server and commit all the work he/she did to the server.
+After committing, a new version code will be generated.
+When other users as clients try to download or update the project, if a newer version of files on the server has been detected compared to the local version, the files on the client side will be updated to the latest version [1] [13].

-The helpful features made version control systems work great for managing many kinds of project.
-However, it needs to install software at both server side and client side to perform version control actions [1] [13].
-For entry-level users, it may be hard for them to install and configure client side software to work with server which providing version control service; For users who often working in different kinds of environment instead of their own computer, such as working in computer lab and on mobile devices like iPad, they may have not privilege to install client side software of version control systems, or the mobile device does not support software for version control.
+Such helpful features make version control systems work great for managing many kinds of project.
+However, they need to install software both server side and client side to perform the version control actions [1] [13].
+For entry-level users, it may be hard to install and configure client side software to work with the server which is providing the version control service.
+Furthermore, users who often work in different kinds of environments, instead of at their own computer, such as working in computer labs or on mobile devices like iPad, may not have not privileges to install the client side software of the version control system, or the mobile device may not support version control software.